UCANR-IGIS/ParseDroneImgs/README.md

 - define the time interval between flights
 - create point shapefiles

-The script can be run from the command line, the Windows Explorer 'Send To', or any other method for launching a Python script (see also Launching the Script below).
+The script can be run from the command line, Windows Explorer's 'Send To', or any other method for launching a Python script (see also [Launching the Script](#launching-the-script) below).
 A text based menu system allows you to change options by entering one of the letters highlighted in blue.

 ![command window 01](images/cmd_window01.png)